Conjugate linear perturbations of Dirac operators and Majorana fermions: Generalized Jackiw--Rossi theory on complete surfaces

 \end{theorem}

-\begin{proof} In order to make the rest of the computations simpler, let us conformally flatten out a neighborhood of $\cZ_\Phi$ that is contained in the $2 \delta_\Phi$-ball around $\cZ_\Phi$.
-Since $X$ is 2-dimensional, this can always be done, and due to \Cref{lemma:conformal}.
-By assumption \textbf{A3}, $\cZ_\Psi$ $\cZ_\Phi$ is finite, so the conformal factor can be chosen to be bounded, and as it is independent of $t$, it is enough to prove the claims in this new metric.
+\begin{proof} In order to make the rest of the computations simpler, let us conformally flatten out a neighborhood of $\cZ_\Phi$.
+Since $X$ is 2-dimensional, this can always be done.
+Since this is a smooth and compact perturbation of the metric, it is enough to prove the claims for this metric, by \Cref{lemma:conformal} this .
+By Assumption \textbf{A3}, $\cZ_\Phi$ is finite, so the conformal factor can be chosen to be bounded, and as it is independent of $t$, it is enough to prove the claims in this new metric.
 Without any loss of generality we can also assume that $X$ is flat on the ball of radius two around $\cZ_\Phi$, and it is a tubular neighborhood.

-We construct a finite dimensional subspace, $\cV_t \subseteq \cH_{\nabla, t \Phi}$ that, for $t$ large enough, satisfies (for some $\cE^\prime > 0$, independent of $t$)
+We construct a finite dimensional subspace, $\cV_t \leqslant \cH_{\nabla, t \Phi}$ that, for $t$ large enough, satisfies (for some $\cE^\prime > 0$, independent of $t$)